South Carolina Bankruptcy Exemptions

 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in South Carolina.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, South Carolina may have changed the amounts since this list was last updated in Januayr of 2015.
+In addition, South Carolina may have changed the amounts since this list was last updated.
+Check with your local bankruptcy court or a bankruptcy attorney.